Writing Blogs

 3. List the event, location, and names of individuals and their titles (if known) showcased in your photos.

-When you are finished with the blog, provide your contact information at the bottom.
-Make sure to send the blog and the photos (all photos should have the names of the people, and their titles listed from left-to-right) to Akira Loring for review.
+When you have completed your blog, provide your contact information at the bottom.
+Make sure to send the blog and the photos (all photos should have the names of the people, and their titles listed from left to right) to Akira Loring for review.

 Additional things to keep in mind: